EduardoZepeda/coffee-bytes-hugo/content/posts/examen-certificacion-azure-az-900-mi-experiencia/index.en.md

 ## How much does certification cost?
 Is it free?

-The certification costs **about $90 USD directly with microsoft**, but I got it for free as part of a [Platzi learning platform] certification challenge(https://platzi.com/r/eduardo-zepeda).
+The certification costs **about $90 USD directly with microsoft**, but I got it for free as part of a [Platzi learning platform certification challenge](https://platzi.com/r/eduardo-zepeda).

 I understand that if you sign up for the Microsoft Learn e-learning platform, they usually give away coupons from time to time.